kdeldycke/kevin-deldycke-blog/content/posts/google-apps-video-chat-comes-with-secure-gmail-sessions.md

 ![](/uploads/2008/gmail-force-https.png)

 These two updates are quite interesting to note.
 I long as I remember (and I might be wrong), Google Apps components were always out-of-sync with their legacy equivalent.
-So this maybe a sign of change in a really good direction for Google Apps users ! :)
+So this maybe a sign of change in a really good direction for Google Apps users! :)